 Social casino gamers are indeed very niche.
 They like playing slots and are typically older than, for example, users of hypercasual games.
 A lot of our UA partners provide targeting opportunities that enable us to target the right audience.
 With others, we are able to target publishers with whom we believe our users are spending their free time.
 With discovery platforms, users like to try our game as well as being motivated by the platform itself and may gain additional rewards.

 4. When Looking at Your User Base, Did You See Any Changes in Behavior during the Pandemic?

 Yes, we noticed that users were spending more time in the game, and session times increased.
 On the other hand, UA costs decreased, so a lot of performance metrics improved.

-Users were in general spending more time online and our retargeting efforts paid off since we were able to find them and target them with the right message.
-We were also making sure that there is more content in the games as users could easily jump between the games.
-One of the ways to keep them engaged was providing more and more interesting content around playing slots.
+Users were in general spending more time online, and our retargeting efforts paid off, since we were able to find them and target them with the right message.
+We also made sure that there was more content in our games, as users could easily jump between different mobile games.
+One of the ways to keep them engaged with our games was to provide more and more interesting content around playing slots.

-My favorite mobile game is one from our portfolio — traffic puzzle 🙂
+My favorite mobile game is one from our portfolio – Traffic Puzzle!